A note from Gary Best, Historical Consultant

-My name is Gary Best and I have been the volunteer Warden at the New Room since 2009.
-In that capacity I have worked as the chief executive officer for the trustees and been in charge of the Horsefair Project developing our new facilities.
+My name is Gary Best and I was the volunteer Warden at the New Room from 2009 to 2018.
+In that capacity I worked as the chief executive officer for the trustees and have been in charge of the Horsefair Project developing our new facilities.
+This role is now held by New Room Director, David Worthington, and I have taken on the role of volunteer Historical Consultant.
 For me the New Room is a very special place because it was so central to the work of John and Charles Wesley.
 These two men were not just hugely important figures in the eighteenth century who created the movement known as Methodism : the issues they addressed and the challenges they posed are just as relevant in today’s world.

 John sought to bring back Christianity to its basics, preaching what he described as ‘the religion of love’.
 This was a faith rooted not just in prayer and worship but in practical outreach designed to change society for the better.
 What he had to say about consumerism, the gap between rich and poor, the role of women, the horror of slavery, the stupidity of war, healthy living, and a host of social justice issues rings just as true today.
 In the modern world we can still benefit from his insights, especially from the emphasis he paced on supporting each other in the communities in which we live.

 Charles is regarded today as the world’s greatest hymn writer and, even after over two hundred years, 450 of his hymns are still in use around the globe.
 His hymns are rooted in his personal experience and he was not afraid to voice all our human emotions - the joys and the sorrows, the hopes and the fears, the certainties and the doubts.
 Such was the power of his verse that it transformed hymn singing into a popular activity.
 That legacy remains because, even though we live in a more secular world, there are more religious songs being written today than ever before.